Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic06/bonus_assignment06.md

   </div>
 </div><br>

 In this assignment, you'll be challenged to beat a baseline in the competition where the goal is to predict the popularity of a Medium article.
-For this purpose, you'll be provided with instructions on extracting features from raw JSON files, such as title, author, content, etc. as well as some time-based features.
+For this purpose, you'll be provided with instructions on extracting features from raw JSON files, such as title, author, content, etc., as well as some time-based features.

-Here it's much closer to real-world Data Science, where you spend time fussing with JSONs extracting features, and waiting while the model is being trained.
-At the same time, just like with the "Alice" competition (see [Bonus Assignment 4](bonus04)) feature engineering is the key, and that's fun.
+Here it's much closer to real-world Data Science, where you spend time fussing with JSONs, extracting features, and waiting while the model is being trained.
+At the same time, just like with the "Alice" competition (see [Bonus Assignment 4](bonus04)), feature engineering is the key, and that's fun.